Albuquerque, NM 87109

 Zooey is a Basset Hound, Great Pyrenees, Husky, and Black Lab mix who was adopted by the Schulz family in 2015.
 In 2018 she began her training as a speech therapy dog.
 Since then “work” has become her favorite word second only to the name of her best friend, “Pogo.”
 When not enjoying her work Zooey enjoys rolling in grass, chasing birds, and playing with, chasing, and digging with Pogo.

 Graduate Student Clinicians (TBA)

 Master’s degrees in Speech-Language Pathology require students to treat and evaluate patients under supervision of an experienced SLP.
-In summers Mrs. Amy likes to give back to the program that provided her with training and education by supervising a graduate-level student from UNM’s Department of Speech & Hearing Sciences.
+Mrs. Amy likes to give back to the program that provided her with training and education by supervising graduate-level students from UNM’s Department of Speech & Hearing Sciences.
 This also allows her the opportunity to refresh her techniques while providing patients with a new communication partner.